afor-automation/afor/README.md

 }
 ```

+This example uses Afor-Web, which utilises Selenide however Afor-Playwright may also be used if you choose to use Playwright.

+Playwright can be initialised using `Browser.init();`\
+This will set up the browser, context and a new page in a thread safe context\
+You can then access the page instance using `Browser.page.get()`

 ## Calling a service

 Service calls such as REST services or SOAP services are used in the framework in a similar way to browser based